-When Is Take Our Daughters & Sons To Work Day 2020?
+What's Up With Take Our Daughters & Sons To Work Day This Year?

 For many kids, Take Our Daughters And Sons To Work Day is an opportunity to learn what their parents and caregivers do, explore new career options, and demystify the workplace.
 (And woo hoo, it’s also a day off from school, too.)
 This year, though, the world (and the workplace) sure are looking a lot different, and bringing kids to work just might not be an option.
 Still, it’s good to know when Take Our Daughters And Sons To Work Day 2020 is happening, even if it means celebrating in an entirely new — and remote — way.